Local grafting heterogeneities control water intrusion and extrusion in nanopores: Acknowledgements

 \section{Acknowledgements}

 Funded by the European Union (ERC-PoC, NODRY, 101059685).
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.
 The project leading to this application has received funding from the European Union’s Horizon 2020 research and innovation program under grant agreement No 101017858.
-The authors acknowledge PRACE for awarding us access to Marconi100 at CINECA, Italy.
+This article is part of the grant RYC2021-032445-I funded by MICIN/ AEI/10.13039/501100011033 and by the European Union NextGenerationEU/PRTR.